tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ## HTML comments

 These are recognized, parsed and passed along in model.
 It is upp to generator to decide to generate comments or not.
-T he HTMLGenerator do generate comments, as do the MarkdownGenerator.
+The HTMLGenerator do generate comments, as do the MarkdownGenerator.
 The PDFGenerator does not for obvious reasons.

 I think it is nice to be able to have comments in documents.
 Comment blocks are also used to hide other MarkdownDoc special features also.
 For example options annotations.